 Yes.
 However, bridges only relay encrypted communication between a Ouinet client and an injector.
 This means that a bridge shall never make direct requests for content to any other server on someone else's behalf.

 When relevant, screen captures will be included to illustrate the text.
 Please note that these may slightly differ from what you see on your device, especially as CENO development progresses.
+This documentation is up to date for CENO version 1.6.0.

-The CENO Browser can be installed via the following means:
+CENO Browser can be installed via the following means:

 - Google Play (CENO Browser from eQualitie): the recommended source for most Android users.